jwaliszko/ExpressiveAnnotations/README.md

 public string ReasonForTravel { get; set; }
 ```

- So, how such an expression should be understood this time instead?
+ So, how such an expression should be understood this time?

  ```
  GoAbroad == true